 I have been thinking a lot about what philosophical positions might be implied by the fact that we present and evaluate arguments.
-Consider this argument:
+Consider this argument or set of premises from which a conclusion is derived:

 Premise 1: All humans are mortal.